jeroenl/wikitree-microdata/README.md

 There are a few different ways you can install wikitree-api:

-* Download the zipfile from the [releases](https://github.com/jeroenl/wikitree-api/releases) page and install it.
+* Download the zipfile with the [latest code](https://github.com/jeroenl/wikitree-api/archive/master.zip) and install it.
 * Checkout the source: `git clone git://github.com/jeroenl/wikitree-api` and install it yourself.

 ## Usage